 In 2019, Pat was awarded Excellence in Leadership in the Charity Institute Ireland Awards in recognition of his work in the homeless sector.

-Pat is also a member of the Dublin Region Homeless Executive’s Consultative Forum, the Inter-Agency Group on Homelessness, and is a member of the Housing Strategic Policy Committees in Dublin and Kildare.
+Pat is also a member of the Dublin Region Homeless Executive’s Consultative Forum, the Mid East Regional Homelessness Forum and the Housing Strategic Policy Committees in Dublin and Kildare.

 Brian Friel, Deputy Chief Executive Officer